 You could use a tool like Buzzsumo to spy on your competitors and discover their most successful social pieces of content.
+Or use any of the competitor analysis tools we already reviewed.
 Once you know what types of content resound for them on which social networks, you can produce and share similar, but better, material.

 This is probably the most significant reason that most influencers gain that status.
 They know their audience well and create the perfect content to interest their followers.
 As a brand, you need to do the same.

-If you have previously determined your goals and discovered what works (and what doesn’t) for your competition, you should have a reasonable idea of the type of cornet that will resonate for your target audience.
-There is little point creating content for other types of people, who will never help you meet your goals.
+If you have previously determined your goals and discovered what works (and what doesn’t) for your competition, you should have a reasonable idea of the type of content that will resonate with your target audience.
+There is little point in creating content for other types of people who will never help you meet your goals.

 There are four questions you should ask yourself when creating content:

 Don't forget the importance of images and videos.
 Visual content is more than 40 times more likely to be shared on social media than other types of content.
 Instagram has rapidly grown in importance over the last few years, and it has a significant visual focus.
 Top brands on Instagram report a per-follower engagement rate of 4.21%.
 That is 58 times higher than on Facebook and 120 times higher than on Twitter.